-By default AlterNET Studio installation program installs AlterNET Studio binary files to Program Files (x86)\AlterNET Software\AlterNET Studio\Bin\ folder and example projects with source code in \Users\Public\Documents\AlterNET Software\AlterNET Studio folder.
+By default, the AlterNET Studio installation program installs AlterNET Studio binary files to Program Files (x86)\AlterNET Software\AlterNET Studio\Bin\ folder and example projects with source code in \Users\Public\Documents\AlterNET Software\AlterNET Studio folder.
 These settings can be changed if you select Customize in the installation wizard.

-Installation program registers Visual Studio extensions and places controls and components on the AlterNET Code Editor, AlterNET Scripter and AlterNET Form Designer tabs in the Visual Studio toolbox.
+The installation program registers Visual Studio extensions and places controls and components on the AlterNET Code Editor, AlterNET Scripter, and AlterNET Form Designer tabs in the Visual Studio toolbox.

-Other versions of .NET Framework 4.5.2,.NET Core 3.0,+ Net 5.0 and .NET 6.0 are supported via NuGet packages.
-Complete list of NuGet packages can be found here:
+Other versions of .NET Framework 4.5.2,.NET Core 3.0,+ Net 5.0, and .NET 6.0 are supported via NuGet packages.
+A complete list of NuGet packages can be found here:

-If you have a previous major version of AlterNET Studio, and decide to install the new one side-by-side, you will have two sets of Visual Studio Extensions and two sets of tabs, each one clearly displaying version number.
+If you have a previous major version of AlterNET Studio and decide to install the new one side-by-side, you will have two sets of Visual Studio Extensions and two sets of tabs, each one clearly displaying the version number.

 Demo and QuickStart projects

-Once the product is installed, you can explore demos and quick start projects, either by compiling Alternet.Studio.AllDemos solutions or accessing these demos through the Demo Explorer tool which is added to Windows Start menu.
+Once the product is installed, you can explore demos and quick-start projects by compiling Alternet.Studio.AllDemos solutions or accessing these demos through the Demo Explorer tool, which is added to the Windows Start menu.

 AlterNET Studio includes the following core components:

-AlterNET Code Editor is a component library that brings efficient code editing functionality to the .NET applications.
-It provides code editing capabilities such as syntax highlighting, intellisense (code completion), code outlining, visual indicators for bookmarks, line styles, syntax errors and more.
+AlterNET Code Editor is a component library that brings efficient code editing functionality to .NET applications.
+It provides code editing capabilities such as syntax highlighting, IntelliSense (code completion), code outlining, visual indicators for bookmarks, line styles, syntax errors, and more.

-AlterNET Form Designer is a component library providing a quick and convenient way for creating visual user interfaces.
-It allows placing controls to the design surfaces, setting their initial properties and writing event handlers for their events.
+AlterNET Form Designer is a component library providing a quick and convenient way to create graphical user interfaces.
+It allows for placing controls on the design surfaces, setting their initial properties, and writing event handlers for their events.

-AlterNET Form Designer includes WinForms and WPF designers, both supporting designing visual interfaces, serializing design content and running forms being designed.
+AlterNET Form Designer includes WinForms and WPF designers, both supporting designing visual interfaces, serializing design content, and running the forms being designed.

 Integrating AlterNET Studio components.

 Upon ordering a paid version of our product, a customer is sent a License key and will be able to activate it on the target computer.
-This key will support a number of activations but it is not transferable between development machines.
+This key will support several activations but is not transferable between development machines.

-Oce you drag AlterNET Studio controls or components from the toolbox, such as SyntaxEdit, TextEditor, FormDesignerControl, or ScriptRun on your form, the licx file will be added to your project under Properties folder with the content like this:
+Once you drag AlterNET Studio controls or components from the toolbox, such as SyntaxEdit, TextEditor, FormDesignerControl, or ScriptRun on your form, the LICX file will be added to your project under the Properties folder with the content like this:

-In case you these components are created from the code, such a licx file with above content should be added to your project.
+In case these components are created from the code, a LICX file with the above content should be added to your project.
 It also can be copied from our demo projects if needed.

-The design-time license is being checked when you work with this component at design-time, or when the project is compiled; and the nag screen reminding about the evaluation mode will appear once in a while.
-If the project compiled with an evaluation version of licensed components is run outside Microsoft Visual Studio debugger, a screen suggesting that the application was created with an evaluation version of AlterNET Studio will be displayed.
+The design-time license is checked when you work with this component at design time or when the project is compiled, and the evaluation screen reminding you about the evaluation mode and the number of days left for your evaluation will appear once in a while.
+If the project compiled with an evaluation version of licensed components is run outside the Microsoft Visual Studio debugger, a screen suggesting that the application was created with an evaluation version of AlterNET Studio will be displayed.
 Once a paid license is activated using the LicenseActivation tool, this nag screen will no longer appear.

-When the evaluation period expires, you will still be able to compile and run your application from within Visual Studio, however applications created with expired license will not be run in standalone mode.
+When the evaluation period expires, you will still be able to compile and run your application from within Visual Studio.
+However, applications created with an expired license will not be run in standalone mode.

-Below is more information about Microsoft license compiler and some discussions related to intent and purpose of licx files, using them with source code control systems, etc.
+Below is more information about the Microsoft license compiler and some discussions related to the intent and purpose of LICX files, using them with source code control systems, etc.